flawnn/mistral-demo/README.md

 ### Quick Start (Docker)

 The easiest way to run the application is via Docker.
-Environment variables can be passed directly through your deployment platform (Coolify, Portainer, etc.) or via a `.env` file for local development.
+Environment variables can be passed directly through your deployment platform or via a `.env` file for local development.

 1. **Configure environment variables:**